beAWARE-project/ontology/README.md

 The following figure displays the respective concepts in the proposed ontology.
 First responders (class `Responder`) are assigned one or more missions (class `Mission`), which in turn relate to incidents that involve participating entities (class `Vulnerable Object`).
 A mission is also characterized by start and end time, status and mission priority.

 ![beAWARE-ontology-responders-schema.png](images/beAWARE-ontology-responders-schema.png)

+## Reuse of Existing Resources

+The beAWARE ontology v1.0 imports the Simple Knowledge Organization System ([SKOS](https://www.w3.org/TR/2009/REC-skos-reference-20090818/)), which provides a set of metadata fields for enriching the ontology documentation.
+Specifically, we used `skos:definition` for providing the definitions of the classes and properties, and `skos:example` for providing examples of usage.

+Moreover, we relied on previously used and validated ontologies for developing (parts of) our ontology:
+* The [PESCaDO ontologies](https://link.springer.com/chapter/10.1007/978-3-642-37996-3_16) were used as the basis for representing environmental and meteorological conditions;
+* The representation of disaster impacts was to some extend based on [MOAC](http://www.observedchange.com/moac/ns/) (Management of a Crisis Vocabulary);
+* For categorizing damages and resources we are based on [SoKNOS](https://link.springer.com/chapter/10.1007/978-3-642-21064-8_13);
+* With regards to rescue unit assignments, our adopted representation is based on the approach proposed by the [OASIS project](https://cordis.europa.eu/project/rcn/92923_en.html).

 ## Ontology Specifications and Competency Questions